-Public Port Specify which port can be redirected to the specified Private IP and Port of the internal host.
+WAN IP Select the WAN IP used for port redirection.
+There are eight WAN and Port of the internal host.
 If you choose Range as the port redirection mode, you will see two boxes on this field.
 Simply type the required number on the first box.
 The second one will be assigned automatically later.